plone/volto/docs/source/blocks/editcomponent.md

 #### `return` prop

 The object widget returns always an array, even if it's meant to have only one object in return.
-In order to fix that situation and do not issue a breaking change, a `return` prop is being introduced, so if it's value is `single`, then it returns a single value:
+In order to fix that situation and do not issue a breaking change, a `return` prop is being introduced, so if its value is `single`, then it returns a single value:

 ```js
 export const Image = () => <ObjectBrowserWidget mode="image" return="single" />;